 Patellar tendonitis, also known as jumper’s knee, is a common ailment among athletes whose sports require frequent jumping or kicking.
 Such repeated stressors on the patellar tendon that connects the kneecap to the shinbone can irritate and inflame it, causing pain.
 (Learn more about jumper’s knee).

 A patellar tendon strap can tack down the tendon, easing discomfort.
-The inferior u-shaped buttress of this particular torn patella tendon knee brace works similarly.
+The interior u-shaped buttress of this particular torn patella tendon knee brace works similarly.
 Plus a full knee brace for severe patellar tendonitis has the added benefit of compressing and supporting the tissues around the kneecap.

 Another possible sports injury involving the kneecap is a dislocated or subluxated patella.
 These refer to the patella slipping fully or partially out of its groove, causing severe pain and instability.
 Treatment for a dislocated knee will involve a period of immobilization via a cast or a patella immobilizer brace, followed by gradual mobilization of the knee and physical therapy to regain strength and range of motion.